asibarr2/Jeep-URDF-Package/README.md

 ### This branch is for setting up the Jeep with HTC Vive Trackers

 # Jeep-URDF-Package
-URDF Package (ROS Melodic) for simulating Jeep in Rviz
+URDF Package (ROS Melodic) for simulating Jeep with HTC Vice Trackers in Rviz

 ![image](images/RVIZ_Development_1.png?raw=true)